NavaneethTalluri/Generative-Modelling-Case-Study/README.md

-# 📌 GANs: From Basics to Real Applications

 ## 📖 Overview

 This project builds **Generative Adversarial Networks (GANs)** from scratch and applies them to synthetic data, medical images, cybersecurity traffic, and creative sketches.